ShuweiLeung/Leetcode/Math/9. Palindrome Number/README.md

 Coud you solve it without converting the integer to a string?

 ## Idea
-This problem just test the property of Palindrome string.
+This problem just tests the property of Palindrome string.